-This list of solitaire card games includes solo games from many different eras.
-While a complete list would include hundreds and hundreds of variations, the solitaire card games below are some of the more popular ones played around the world.
+When it comes to passing the time with a single-person card game, Solitaire is where it's at.
+This list of solitaire card games includes solo games from many eras.
+While a complete list would include hundreds and hundreds of variations, these solitaire card games are some of the more popular ones played around the world.

 Quick History of Solitaire Games

-Solitaire is a relatively new type of card game, discovered in literature around 1780 in a game rule book in Germany.
-Over the years, solitaire, or patience as it is sometimes known, became more and more popular.
+Solitaire is a relatively new type of card game, discovered in a game rule book in Germany around 1780.
+Over the years, solitaire, or patience, as it is sometimes known, became more and more popular.
 Many of the games in this list came about in the late 20th century.

 List of Solitaire Card Games

 The complete list of solitaire card games would fill a book!
 Dive into a list of a few of the most popular ones.

 This is the most common solitaire game people know.
 There are seven columns.
 Starting with column one, there is one card facing up.
 From columns two through seven, there will be that column number minus one cards face down, and the bottom card face up.
 For example, in the sixth column, five cards will be face down and the last card face-up.